Ghantasala, Krishna district

 Ghantasala is a village in Krishna district of the Indian state of Andhra Pradesh.
 It is 21 km west of Machilipatnam and 11 km east of Krishna River.
-The largest city of this district, Vijaywada, is around 60 km away.
+The largest city of this district, Vijayawada, is around 60 km away.
 It is a rare and reputed center for Buddhist sculptures.
+Kaṇṭakasola was the ancient name of Ghantasala.
+It was also mentioned by Ptolemy (2nd century CE) as Kantakossyla.

 History

 Ghantasala is a town and the headquarters of Ghantasala mandal in Krishna District of Andhra Pradesh.
 It is 21 km west of Machilipatnam and 11 km east of River Krishna.
+Kaṇṭakasola was the ancient name of Ghantasala.
+It was also mentioned by Ptolemy as Kantakossyla.